Mykolaiv Airport: History

 The air terminal complex before 2013 had a throughput capacity up to 400 passengers per hour on internal airline flights and up to 100 passengers per hour on international flights.
 Since late 2014, the throughput capacity is 300 persons per hour.

 Then the airport felt into disarray so that by September 2014, buildings, facilities and customs and border checkpoint had to be prepared to resume operations after the Mykolaiv Oblast State Administration had decided one month earlier to re-open the airport.

 In early 2018, Ukraine International Airlines intended to open flights to Mykolaiv in 2019 but still there are no flights yet from the carrier.

 On 24 February 2022, Ukraine closed airspace to civilian flights due to Russian invasion of Ukraine.

 Mykolaiv airport was completely destroyed during the Russian invasion in the spring of 2022.

+The Russian military bombarded the airport with missiles in the evening of 27 February 2022.

 Airlines and destinations

 The following airlines operate regular scheduled and charter services at the airport.

-As of 24 February 2022, all passenger flights have been suspended indefinitely.
+All passenger flights were suspended indefinitely on 24 February 2022.